 Block Story’s massive 3D world is gorgeous.
 The game’s smooth control system makes it easy to explore the amazing pixilated universe.
 A mini-tutorial mode offers simple tasks to get used to the controls and create your character.
 You will also learn how to craft weapons, interact with creatures, and mine for resources.
 Once the tutorial mode is complete, you are free to explore the world of Block Story.

 The game offers a variety of 3D environments, including the dark underground, gorgeous floating islands, and eye-catching coral reefs.
 There are dangerous caves to explore, and one really cannot venture into the dark without equipping himself with torches and weapons.
 You can also equip your avatar with flippers to swim faster in the treacherous waters full of sharks and wear a magical ring to fend off evil creatures.

 With its excellent controls, a variety of biomes, and a huge vibrant world, Block Story can pass off as a stunning Minecraft clone.

 3. Block Ops

 Block Ops is a nice military-themed FPS game set in a blocky world.
-There are no exploration or building elements, only shooting terrorists, reaching checkpoints, shooting more enemies and earning points.
-Unfortunately, there’s only a gun to shoot them; no grenades, power-ups or special weapons.
-The good news is that you will be having unlimited bullets to take care of terror attacks in the blocky terrain.
+There are no exploration or building elements, only shooting terrorists, reaching checkpoints, shooting more enemies, and earning points.
+Unfortunately, there’s only a gun to shoot them; no grenades, power-ups, or special weapons.
+The good news is that you will have unlimited bullets to take care of terror attacks in the blocky terrain.